-Hair color and face paint: Dyed hair that is not a normal hair color, whether permanent or temporary, can cause a distraction in class.
-Students may be more interested in what was done with the hair and why than on the studies in the classroom.
-Please consider this before dying your child's hair.
-Face paint is not allowed at school except on special occasions.
+Face paint: Face paint is not allowed at school except on special occasions.
 Makeup needs to be left at home.
 School is not the appropriate place for makeup application.

-Special Occasions: Hair dye and face paint may be allowed on special occasions such as Halloween parties if pre-approved by the principal.
+Special Occasions: Face paint may be allowed on special occasions such as Halloween parties if preapproved by the principal.
 This will be a case-by-case determination.